Creoox/creoox-ifc2gltfcxconverter/README.md

 -  Extract group/zone associations from the IFC model, and export to the meta data JSON file.

+-  Visualization of opening elements in IFC models, which are normally not visible in IFC viewers.

 -  Tested for compatibility with XeoKit.

 -  Binary version for Windows and Linux for batch processing of files.